cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 ### Create the secrets file

 You must create your secrets file by copying the contents of [secrets-values.yml.example](k8s/secrets-values.yml.example) to `secrets-values.yml`.
-This provides [Kubernetes secrets](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc#kubernetes-secrets) that can be consumed by CasC.
+The content of this file will be served as [Kubernetes secrets](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc#kubernetes-secrets) that can be consumed by CasC.

+> [!IMPORTANT]
+> Do not update parametrized values in the `secrets-values.yml` file.
+These values are automatically replaced by Terraform during the deployment phase (e.g. `sec_ldapPassword: ${ldap_password}` ).

 ### Update Amazon S3 bucket settings